Mile Ilić: National team

 During late August 2003, nineteen-year-old Ilić represented Serbia-Montenegro at the 2003 Summer Universiade in Daegu, South Korea as part of the country's university basketball team.
-The makeshift squad consisting of ten FMP Železnik players plus Milan Bralović and Marko Marinović from Borac Čačak was put together by FMP's head coach Vlade Đurović on a short notice.
+The makeshift squad consisting of ten FMP players plus Milan Bralović and Marko Marinović from Borac Čačak was put together by FMP's head coach Vlade Đurović on a short notice.
 Following an arduous 36-hour journey from Belgrade via London, Hong Kong, Taipei, and Seoul, the team arrived in Daegu less than 12 hours before its opening game, a hard-fought win versus Chinese Taipei.
 Serbia-Montenegro ended up winning gold.

 Full squad

+2006 FIBA World Championship

-In summer 2006, fresh off winning the Adriatic League with FMP, Ilić was called up for the national team duty by head coach Dragan Šakota as part of the selection process for the upcoming 2006 FIBA World Championship in Japan.
+In summer 2006, fresh off winning the Adriatic League title with FMP, Ilić was called up for national team duty by head coach Dragan Šakota as part of Serbia and Montenegro's selection process for the upcoming 2006 FIBA World Championship in Japan.
 The center ended up making the 12-man roster taken to the tournament where he played as backup to Darko Miličić.

-One year later, Ilić was called up to the training camp for EuroBasket 2007 by the new head coach Moka Slavnić.
+One year later, Ilić was called up by the new head coach Moka Slavnić to the training camp for EuroBasket 2007.
 Carrying an ankle injury from his time in the U.S., hesitant Ilić still showed up on the insistence of head coach Slavnić who reportedly called the player personally on multiple occasions, convincing him eventually.
 At the training camp, Ilić exacerbated his ankle injury and in the end did not make the 12-man roster, with Slavnić picking Miličić and Dragan Labović for center spots.
 Together with Aleksandar Rašić, Ilić was among the last two players cut from the squad in late August 2007, right before the start of the championship.

 At the beginning of summer 2011, after completing a return season with FMP, Ilić was called up by the Serbia national team head coach Dušan Ivković for the EuroBasket 2011 training camp.
 Ilić made it to the last 16, this time, before getting cut by Ivković in early August 2011 together with Novica Veličković.